|La Petite Maison de Sue||Self Catering||Saturday||1||2||1||Double sofabed for 2 in main living area|

 Most suitable for couples of any age, though we have had a lot of guests with young children who have enjoyed their stay here.
 Because the one bathroom is within the main bedroom, and the sofabed within the main living area, if additional people or children stay, they should bear this in mind.

-Suitable for those who enjoy peace and quiet, and the countryside.
+Suitable for those who enjoy peace and quiet, a swim, and the countryside.
 Cyclists and walkers love it.
 A great base to use to explore the attractions of the Loire Valley.

 A car is necessary, even if only used for groceries.

 Simple meals can be provided by prior arrangement for an additional fee (subject to availability).

 We are Paul & Joanne and having spent 3 years travelling through France in search of the perfect home, we finally found our idyll here at Les Hautes Guissinieres, moving in during August 2015.
 We have previously run a successful B&B in the UK, and are keen to provide the same high quality of hospitality for guests in our lovely little gite.<br/>We prioritise the needs of our guests at all times, ensuring that you enjoy every moment of your stay in this lovely part of the countryside.